justusvaltonen/cheatsheetsShared/README.md

 -Create your own styling guide to github

 -Make things public so features get enabled.
 I was too ambitious with my initial plan

+-Create the so called prod-area where there are coding samples of old stuff.